 Psychotherapy Training and Accreditation

 Niamh holds a BA(Hons) in Holistic Counselling and Psychotherapy from the International College for Personal and Professional Development (ICPPD).
-She is a pre-accredited member of the Irish Association of Counselling and Psychotherapy (IACP), and abides by the code of ethics laid down by IACP.
+She is a fully-accredited member of the Irish Association of Counselling and Psychotherapy (IACP), and abides by the code of ethics laid down by IACP.

 Niamh is committed to ongoing training and continually expands on her personal and professional development by attending various workshops and training seminars.